Bryan-Nsoh/ML-IOT-IndepStudy/README.md

 * **Reverse Transformation:** Transform the predictions back to the original scale and format using the saved transformation metadata.
 * **Visualization:** Plot the predictions and actual values for comparison and evaluation.

-**Key Points:**

-* **Consistency:** Ensure consistency in data processing and transformation between training and inference.
-* **Parameter Tuning:** Adjust training parameters to optimize model performance.
-* **Model and Metadata Saving:** Save the best model and transformation metadata for reliable inference.
-* **Visualization:** Use plots to assess the quality of predictions and compare them to actual values.

-By following this workflow, you can effectively train an LSTM model and use it to make predictions on new data.

 ```python
 # Example Usage